-Through the experience it has acquired over the last few decades, Renault Sport Technologies is able to provide day-to-day support to the teams and drivers using cars from its customer racing line-up.
+Through the experience it has acquired over the last few decades, Renault Sport Racing is able to provide day-to-day support to the teams and drivers using cars from its customer racing line-up.

-Set up back in 2003, a dedicated support hotline and e-mail address enable customers to be in direct and continuous contact with Renault Sport Technologies’ engineers.
+Set up back for more than ten years, a dedicated support hotline and e-mail address enable customers to be in direct and continuous contact with Renault Sport Racing’ engineers.

-Renault Sport’s operations engineers and spare parts store are also available at dozens of national and international rallies every season.
+Renault Sport Racing’s operations engineers and spare parts store are also available at dozens of national and international rallies every season.
 They provide extended servicing and regular updates to the teams and drivers of cars from the customer racing line-up.